Skip to Content

 The armadillo is not native to Florida but has made it its home from as early as the 1920s.
 The North American armadillos appear to be armored due to their hard exterior consisting of nine bands of bony plates, but they cannot curl up into a ball like their three-banded cousins.

 They are related to anteaters and sloths found in South America.
-However, Florida’s subtropical climate is perfect for these ancient creatures with low body temperatures and sluggish metabolisms.
+However, Florida’s subtropical climate is perfect for these ancient creatures as they have low body temperatures and sluggish metabolisms.

-They are nocturnal and have very poor eyesight.
-However, they are excellent swimmers and diggers.
+They are nocturnal and have very poor eyesight, but are excellent swimmers and diggers.
 If you come across an armadillo, keep a distance because they can carry diseases like leprosy.

 The armadillo is the only mammal to have a shell.
 Find out more about the armadillo in this article I wrote.